 The Ling app will be the best option if you want to find all the resources in one place.
 You can try all the apps, but why not try the application which provides all the benefits under one umbrella?
 You can learn new words, make sentences, learn grammar rules, learn traditions in each culture, know about each language’s trends and scope, and get excellent feedback from our professionals.

 Having Korean native speakers as friends is such a huge advantage.
 Having someone to have a conversation in Korean with can significantly improve your Korean.
 Not only will you be gaining more vocabulary, but you will also have someone who can tell you your mistakes and help you correct them.

 You and your Korean friends can also help each other with the language exchange.
 While they help you in their own language, you can also assist them in learning English.
 They can also guide better while understanding Korean culture.

 It is also important to make friends with other Korean language learners.
-Those language learners would be sharing the same goals as you do.
-Having a language partner will definitely make your language learning journey better.
+Those language learners would share the same goals as you do.
+Having a language partner will definitely make your language-learning journey better.
 You can even join a club for Korean learning and study Korean effectively.

 13. Watch Korean Dramas